loathsomeguy/seeker/README.md

   <img src="https://i.imgur.com/1wJVDV5.png">
 </p>

 Concept behind Seeker is simple, just like we host phishing pages to get credentials why not host a fake page that requests your location like many popular location based websites.
-Contact for more on <a href="https://instagram.com/loathfaith"> Tej's Page </a>.Seeker Hosts a fake website on **In Built PHP Server** and uses **Serveo** to generate a link which we will forward to the target, website asks for Location Permission and if the target allows it, we can get :
+Contact for more on <a href="https://instagram.com/loathfaith"> Tej's Page </a>.Seeker Hosts a fake website on **In Built PHP Server** and uses **NGROK** to generate a link which we will forward to the target, website asks for Location Permission and if the target allows it, we can get :

 * Longitude
 * Latitude